thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/mqtt.md

  - an advanced [device simulator](/docs/user-guide/integrations/resources/mqtt-client.py) for RPC simulation example.

 Let's assume that we have a sensor which is sending current temperature readings.
-Our sensor device *SN-001* publishes it's temperature readings to '*tb/mqtt-integration-tutorial/sensors/SN-001/temperature*' and it is subscribed to '*tb/mqtt-integration-tutorial/sensors/SN-001/rx*' to receive RPC calls.
+Our sensor device *SN-001* publishes it's temperature readings to '**tb/mqtt-integration-tutorial/sensors/SN-001/temperature**' and it is subscribed to '**tb/mqtt-integration-tutorial/sensors/SN-001/rx**' to receive RPC calls.

 ### ThingsBoard setup

-Before setting up an MQTT integration, you need to create an Uplink and a Downlink converters.
+Before setting up an MQTT integration, you need to create uplink and downlink converters.

-*Uplink Converter* is a script for parsing and transforming the data received by MQTT integration.
+Uplink converter is a script for parsing and transforming the data received by MQTT integration.

-*Downlink Converter* parses and transforms the data sent from ThingsBoard to the format that is consumed by existing device(s).
+Downlink converter parses and transforms the data sent from ThingsBoard to the format that is consumed by existing device(s).

 #### Uplink Converter